yiwenwangANU/rest_api_backend/readme.md

 The API implement CI/CD using AWS CodePipeline.
 It detects changes in this Git repository and triggers the pipeline.
 After that, CodeBuild will compile the code, builds a Docker image, and pushes that image to Amazon ECR.
 Then it will update the ECS service to use the new image.

-For detailed instructions, see the[AWS Deployment Guide](./AWS_Deployment.md) 🚀.
+For detailed instructions, see the [AWS Deployment Guide](./AWS_Deployment.md).

-## NPM Packages used
+## NPM Packages used 📦

-- body-parser: for json transimission
-- cors: for cors head
-- dotenv: for environment variable
+- **body-parser:**
+  Parses incoming request bodies in middleware, facilitating JSON transmission.

+- **cors:**
+  Enables Cross-Origin Resource Sharing (CORS) for secure cross-site requests.

+- **dotenv:**
+  Loads environment variables from a `.env` file, simplifying configuration management.

+- **express-validator:**
+  Provides middleware for validating incoming requests with various rules.

+- **mongoose:**
+  An ODM (Object Data Modeling) library for MongoDB, enabling schema-based data modeling.

+- **multer:**
+  Handles multipart/form-data for receiving file uploads in forms.

+- **@aws-sdk/client-s3:**
+  AWS SDK for JavaScript v3 to interact with AWS S3 for image and file storage.

-- express-validator:
+- **bcrypt:**
+  A library for hashing passwords to enhance security.

-- express
+- **jsonwebtoken:**
+  Implements JSON Web Tokens (JWT) for authentication and secure API communication.

-- mongoose:
+- **multer-s3:**
-- multer: for receiving multi-form data
+  Integrates multer with AWS S3 to store uploaded files directly in an S3 bucket.